catwomey/catwomey.github.io/about.md

 ---
 layout: page
-title: About
+title: Chester Twomey
+subtitle: Automater of Things
 permalink: /about/
 ---

-Hello I'm Chester,

-I'm a software developer that loves problem solving, open source, and cutting edge technologies.
-I created this blog to capture things I've learned in hopes that it can help others in the same position.
+I like to think of myself as a solver of problems and an automater of solutions.
+I'm passionate about software development and love to learn new things.
+This blog will capture some of the things I've learned or tried.

-I'm always open to feedback so please leave a comment on my posts.
+I'm very open to discussions, please feel free to reach out to me over twitter or the comment sections of my posts.

-Happy Coding!